Washington is Broken – Here is My Plan to Fix It

 - Repeal Citizens United – This must be the top priority of Congress.
 While it will take years for a constitutional amendment to pass, the process must start immediately.

-- End Dark Money in Politics – While Citizens United opened the floodgates of money in politics, this doesn’t mean this money can’t be regulated or lack transparency.
+- End Dark Money in Politics – While Citizens United opened the door to unlimited money in politics, this doesn’t mean this money can’t be regulated or lack transparency.
 All donors and money spent to influence elections must be disclosed.
-Every Democrat must take a pledge to oppose any dark money spending on their behalf – we must show leadership otherwise we are no different than Republicans.
-I oppose any dark money used on my behalf in June and hope my Democratic opponents will pledge the same.

 - End the Self-Funding Circus that has become Democratic Politics – We can’t put a “For Sale” sign on our elections and tie party support to the highest bidder.
 A wealthy candidate for office should have to raise funds and build an operation like everyone else.
 This shows people beyond your consultants want you in office.
 Self-funding candidates should pledge to only match their personal donations at the same rate they would otherwise be able to raise from grassroots donors within their district.
 Here in the 39th, we have two mega-millionaires – who don’t live in our district or have ties to our community – vying for the Democratic nomination.
 This has created concerns over Democrats being crowded out in California’s top two primary.
 And, as the only candidate to not self-fund, it has made my race a case study on whether a regular person from the working class can still run for Congress in their community.